usc-isi-i2/dig-etl-engine/docs/index.md

 # myDIG User Guide

-This guide takes you through the steps to build a simple application starting with a collection of web pages.
+This guide takes you through the steps to build a simple application starting with a collection of event records.
 Before continuing, install myDIG by following the instructions in the [README.md](https://github.com/usc-isi-i2/dig-etl-engine/blob/master/README.md) file.
 Once the installation completes, visit the page [http://localhost:12497/mydig/ui/](http://localhost:12497/mydig/ui/) to bring up the home page.